Do you hear voices in your head?

 What comical turn of events elevated a lowly librarian named “Giuseppe Garibaldi” to the highest position in the land, President of the Italian Republic?
 Can he captain an entire bureaucracy out of hot water?
 Find out in this movie.
 It’s a light romp out to put a smile on your face.

-The film is recommended for intermediate language learners and can also be found on Amazon if you have a Region Two player.
+The film is recommended for intermediate language learners and can also be bought on Amazon if you have a Region Two player.